ARMmbed/mbed_OS_API_Docs/docs/APIs/io/DigitalInOut.md

 # DigitalInOut

-Use the DigitalInOut interface as a bidirectional digital pin:
+Use the DigitalInOut class as a bidirectional digital pin:

 * Read the value of a digital pin when set as an input.
 * Write the value when set as an output.